Skip to content

 How DocSearch works

-DocSearch is separated in two subprojects to offer search on your website: the crawler and the frontend library.
+DocSearch is split into two subprojects that bring search to your website: the crawler and the frontend library.

 Crawler: indexing data

-The crawler scraps the webpage and indexes the records to Algolia.
+The crawler scrapes the webpage and indexes the records on Algolia.
 It is driven by configuration files for each website.
-These files indicate how DocSearch should read the website and what content to index.
+These files indicate how DocSearch should read the website and which content to index.

 Frontend library: searching content